BradHutchings/Mmojo-Server/instructions/902-Prepare-WSL-Moltbot.md

 ---
 ### Customize Shell Prompt
 You can prepend `(Moltbot)-` to the shell prompt so you can easily indentify which WSL instance you're working with.
+The script below also makes sure the `moltbot` command is available.
 ```
+$HOME/.npm-global/bin/clawdbot
 cat << EOF >> .bashrc
 PS1="(Moltbot)-$PS1"
+alias moltbot="clawdbot"
 EOF
 . .bashrc
 ```